 Welcome To MAMI Interpreters

 MAMI (originally the Multicultural Association of Medical Interpreters of Central New York, Inc) is a not-for-profit, civil rights organization, which prides itself in offering limited-English proficient (LEP) persons better access to health care, legal and social services.
-MAMI has offices in Utica, Syracuse and Albany.
-Since its incorporation in 1998, MAMI has provided quality interpreting and translation services to upstate New York and the capital region in Eastern New York.
+MAMI has offices in Utica, and Syracuse.
+Since its incorporation in 1998, MAMI has provided quality interpreting and translation services to upstate New York.

 MAMI’s interpreters are highly trained and are available through our 24/7 interpreter dispatch program.